iLCSoft/ilcsoftDoc/README.md

 In this introduction, we only explain some basic usage of the ILCSoft, the manual of each package can be found in their own README file.
 ILCSoft contains many subpackages, there is a example folder in each package, where you can find detail examples.

-### Work flow for a new analysis
-When one wants to analyse a physics process, the typical work flow may look as following:

-1. Generate monte-carlo particles for that physics process with a generator, e.g. Whizard+Pythia, which will generate stdhep files with n00 MB/file, the size of file depanding on the setting of the generator.
-2. Split a stdhep file to many small files (xx MB/file).
-Here the "split"  and the "merge" in step 5 is not necessary for everytime.
-But in the next step, the simulation process will store huge information for each events, if you don't split the file here, the final file may be too large.
-3. Simulate particle samples with Mokka/DD4hep, which will generate "slcio" files with GB/file.
-The slcio file is a standard file for ILCSoft.
-4. Reconstruct particle information with Marlin processors, which will generate two kinds of files -- "DST" files and "REC" files.
-5. Merge those "DST"/"REC" files into one or several bigger files.
-The "REC" file contains all infomation for generating, simulation and reconstruction.
-The "DST" file only contain some of them.
-Usually, the "DST" file is what we use for analysis, but you can also check the "REC" file for more details.
-6. Write a steering file for Marlin platform, with processors supplied by ILCSoft or your own processors, to complete your analysis.
-7. In most of the cases, you need to write your own processor.

-In the following, we will explain each steps.

 ### whizard basic introduction
 For a member of ILC group, Whizard is usually be installed on the server, try to find it and install it on your account.
 Here is some tips: